kstam/reactive-source/README.md

 What if I want a source that is not supported?
 -------

-If you have ideas about what other types of sources we could support feel free to contact me at kstamatoukos@ebay.com
+If you have ideas about what other types of sources we could support feel free to contact us at kstamatoukos@ebay.com (Kostas) or jferro@ebay.com (Xavi)

 Even better, you could implement the add in for the new source type yourself and thus contribute to our framework.